CLRX/CLRX-mirror/doc/AmdAbi.md

 Uav table holds UAV for global buffer, constant buffer (since 1384 driver) and write only images (8 dwords descriptors).
 * PTR_CONST_BUFFER_TABLE - pointer to const buffer table (2 registers).
 Each entry have 4 dwords.
+For older drivers than 1348.05, global constant buffer (third entry) and argument constant buffers descriptors stored in this table.
 * PTR_INTERNAL_GLOBAL_TABLE - pointer to internal global table (2 registers).
 Each entry have 4 dwords.
 * IMM_SCRATCH_BUFFER - doesn't work (???)